-The biggest issue we have with the Signora set is the dispensing ability.
+The Signora's dispensing ability leaves something to be desired.
 It takes a vigorous shake to offload a few grains of salt or pepper.
 We often found ourselves removing the lid entirely and simply taking a pinch of seasoning out when we needed it.
 Additionally, though the plastic is excellent for camping, we weren't crazy about it for daily use in our home kitchen.
 If camping is on your itinerary, this refillable set stands out — just know the dispensing rate is slower than most.

 A simple, rustic vibe is what the Saratoga Home Farmhouse Shakers set is all about.
 These shakers are about as simple as it gets — a glass cylinder with a metal screw cap.
 The caddy is what makes it unique and appealing.
 The metal carrying case has a handle and rubberized feet to prevent scratching.
 The Saratoga Home set is as easy to fill as most of the other glass options in this review.
 The mouth is narrow, but with control, one can fill it easily, without too much spillage.
 What we like most is the simple and durable materials used in its construction.

-There are no differences between the two shakers.
-Luckily, since they are clear, it's easy to tell which one is which.
+There are no differences between the two shakers, but since they are clear, it's easy to tell which is which.
 When dispensing seasoning, there is the same number of holes for both salt and pepper, which some folks may not like.
-If you're in the market for a cute farmhouse look with a carry caddy, this simple contender is one to consider.
+If you're in the market for a cute farmhouse look with a carry caddy, this simple Saratoga Home set is one to consider.

 The Juvale Stainless Steel Set is simple and made from stainless steel, glass, and plastic.
 It is the only set we tested that has clear labels on each one and an "S" and "P" pattern on the top.
 It is easy to use and relatively easy to fill, in line with the other glass and stainless options out there.
 We liked how the clear bottom allows you to see when it needs to be refilled.
 Their pear shape is ergonomic and aesthetic, offering you control when dispensing seasoning.

 The excessively labeled nature of these salt and pepper shakers may not be for everyone.
 Some of our testers felt like the side labels are perhaps a bit much, while others appreciate the clarity the labels provide.
 The other downside is their aesthetic — the plastic cones that surround the top are a confusing feature, which we didn't particularly like from a design standpoint.
 They create a moat around the lid where bits of salt and pepper get stuck.
-If you're seeking a labeled and pear-shaped design, this comes recommended.
+If you like this labeled pear-shaped design, the Juvale set comes recommended.

 The Great Credentials Stainless Steel Dredge shakers are a sturdy, large option that is well suited for kitchens with an industrial vibe.
 The shape is wide and short, with a broad opening for super easy filling.
 We like the handle since it helps regulate the amount that each shaker dispenses.
 The all-metal design makes for a no-nonsense product that is simple and aesthetically appealing.